f500/elewant/README.md

     vendor/bin/phpunit tests/Path/To/A/Folder/
     vendor/bin/phpunit tests/Path/To/A/Specific/File.php

+Additionally, we use the PHPStan static analysis tool to verify that we do not have any detectable PHP errors.

+    # running phpstan
+    vendor/bin/phpstan analyse --configuration phpstan.neon --level 7 src

 For your convenience, there is also a file that ruins both suites back to back.
 That's also what Travis does.

     # running all the tests